donggyuu/donggyuu.github.io/_posts/2020-11-14-fix -the-link-you-followed-has-expired-error-without-editting-configuration-files.md

 ![error_link_has_expired](/assets/images/error_link_has_expired.png)

-## Why they way of editting files is not good
+## Why the solution of editting files is not good
 Many other pages said editting htaccess file or something like that.
 I don't feel like doing that for I do not want to modify default setting of files.
 Modifying defaults always have chances of making trouble.
 And some people might have no right to modify files on server side.

 Please refer to following page If you want to fix this error by editting files.